03 Using R syntax

 embeddings.
 In case you would like to create such a data set for the

-first time you have to call the method:
+first time you have to create an empty data set first:

 raw_texts <- LargeDataSetForText$new()